This weekend at FBW: something for all ages!

-When we come back together, some things will look different.
-Our staff is doing everything we can to make sure we provide a safe environment.
+Our staff is doing everything we can to make sure we provide as safe an environment as possible.

 We have extra hand-sanitizing stations around the building so that you can use them frequently while we are gathered.